gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).

 *****
+# 11-25-20 Pan/Tilt notes
+Got a Pan/Tilt kit from Servocity with a couple HS645MG servos.
+Goals:
+* Check out their design...may leverage pieces I like into my own pan/tilt
+* See if servo control is sufficient for moving the travel-scope
+* If I can get a stable star focus, check out the circle EQ platform at mag.

+Design notes on Servocity's implementation
+* the tilt platform is not along the COG...meaning that you are definitly torquing the servos.
+Those 645s struggle at certain angles...and you can get jitter, even when running ext power.
+* For building the platform, they have you screwing in directly to the ABS plastic.
+This isn't great, and means you get some slop in some of the connections.
+Go with heat set inserts!
+* At mag, a one degree servo jump is too much.
+I want to go stepper here for finer control.
+There's also a little backlash on movement...probably due to the force on the servo.
+Also want to try to see if I can pass fractional degrees to the adafruit driver.
+* could upgrade the servos to give more torque, but that's $$$.
+The 645s were a little over $30 each, with a stall torque of 100ish oz-in.
+If I up the input voltage to 6v, I should be able to get 130 instead...I want to try that to see if that's good enough (guessing not).
+If you go to the 5585, you get 236 oz-in for ~$70 each....and that needs 7.4v input.

+But even with that, this will probably work as a pan-tilt for *just* the pi-cam.

+*****
 # 11-08-20 Celestron Day tests